-- Substance Dependence Decreased Or Remained Stable Almost 91% of children and youth improved or remained stable in their level of substance dependence from entry into system of care services to 12 months after beginning program services. - School Grades Improved At entry into services, about 63% of children received passing grades (a grade average of C or better) during the 6 months prior to entry.
-During the 6 months after entering system of care services, nearly 68% of children received passing grades.
-Passing performance increased to 73% at 18 months; the change from entry to 18 months was statistically significant. - School Suspensions/Expulsions Decreased Children and youth who were suspended or expelled from school decreased 17% after their first six months in systems of care, a statistically significant decrease. - Caregivers Report Their Child's School Performance Improved At entry into services, 44% of caregivers reported that poor school performance was a very significant problem for their children.
-After 6 months of program services, this percentage decreased significantly to 27%.
-Problematic school behavior decreased significantly from 46% at entry into services to 29% after 6 months of program services. - No Law Enforcement Contacts After Entering Systems Of Care In FY 07, nearly 71% of children and youth participating in the CMHI program had no law enforcement contacts 6 months after entering systems of care.
-This figure exceeded the FY 07 GPRA target of 70%. - Law Enforcement Contacts Decreased The percentage of youth who were arrested in the previous 6 months decreased significantly over time.
-Nearly 20% of children had been arrested at intake, dropping to just over 13% at 6 months and nearly 11% at 12 months, a statistically significant decrease. - Caregiver Employment Increased Because Of CMHI Services 40% of caregivers who were unemployed because of their child's emotional and behavioral problems became employed within 12 months after entry into system of care services.

-• Caregivers Reported Improved Or Stable Levels Of Strain Over 90% of caregivers in systems of care reported either decreased or stable levels of objective strain associated with caring for a child with a serious emotional disturbance from intake into services to 6 months, 12 months, and 18 months following intake, respectively.
+- School Expulsions Decreased Expulsions from school decreased by two thirds (from 15% at intake to 5%) within 12 months.
+No youth were permanently expelled from school within 12 months after entering services. - No Law Enforcement Contacts After Entering Systems Of Care In FY 08, 71% of children and youth participating in the CMHI program had no law enforcement contacts 6 months after entering systems of care.
+This figure exceeded the FY 08 GPRA target of 70%. - Law Enforcement Contacts Decreased The percentage of youth who were arrested in previous 6 months decreased significantly over time.
+Nearly 20% of children had been arrested at intake, dropping to just over 13% at 6 months and nearly 11% at 12 months, a statistically significant decrease. - Caregiver Employment Increased Because Of CMHI Services 24% of caregivers who were unemployed because of their child's emotional and behavioral problems became employed within 12 months after entry into system of care services. - Caregivers Reported Improved Or Stable Levels Of Strain Over 90% of caregivers in systems of care reported either decreased or stable levels of objective strain associated with caring for a child with a serious emotional disturbance from intake into services to 6 months, 12 months, and 18 months following intake, respectively.